Andrew Meldrum

 Andrew Meldrum (born 1951) is an American journalist who has concentrated on Africa and human rights.
 He worked in Zimbabwe for 23 years.
-Currently Meldrum is Africa News Editor for The Associated Press, working in Johannesburg, South Africa.
+Currently Meldrum is Global Weekend Editor for The Associated Press, working in New York.
+Previously he was AP's Africa News Editor, based in Johannesburg, South Africa.
 He was a correspondent for The Economist and The Guardian in Zimbabwe from 1980 to May 18, 2003 before being expelled by the Zimbabwean government because the government objected to his reports exposing state torture.

 Biography

 Meldrum attended high school at Western Reserve Academy in Hudson, Ohio, graduating in 1970.
 He then studied history at Middlebury College and got a Master's degree from Columbia University School of Journalism in 1977.

 In 2004 Meldrum won the Schork Award for "courageous international journalism" from Columbia University.
 In his career and stay in Zimbabwe, he wrote a book Where We Have Hope: A Memoir of Zimbabwe which describes Zimbabwean events during his 23 years stay.

 He was at Harvard University as a Nieman Fellow in the 2007/2008 academic year where his research focused on the role of the press in Zimbabwe and South Africa.

 From 2008 to 2013 he taught journalism courses at Harvard Summer School and Harvard Extension School, including advising students on Harvard Extension's Masters in Journalism programme.